-To enter pass code, from SYSTEN OPTIONS menu, select SECURITY, select PASSCODE LOCK and then enter four digit PASS CODE, numeral numbers only and press ENTER.
+To enter password, from system option menu, select SECURITY, then enter four digit PASS CODE, numeral numbers only and press ENTER.
 Then select AUTO LOCK option and enter the number of minutes after which access to MENU options will be locked (access allowed only after entering the PASS CODE).